yogeshknp/Teams_Automatic_gui_control/README.md

 # Teams_Automatic_gui_control

 ## Installation and setup
-You should have Python3 and Jupyter Notebook installed in your system
+You should have Python3 and Jupyter Notebook installed in your system, [how to?](https://www.youtube.com/watch?v=pmreXCM2Z9A)

 Install these libraries from an administrator terminal (windows):